vllm-project/vllm/docs/source/usage/multimodal_inputs.rst

 .. code-block:: bash

-    vllm serve TIGER-Lab/VLM2Vec-Full --task embedding \
+    vllm serve TIGER-Lab/VLM2Vec-Full --task embed \
       --trust-remote-code --max-model-len 4096 --chat-template examples/template_vlm2vec.jinja

 .. important::

-    Since VLM2Vec has the same model architecture as Phi-3.5-Vision, we have to explicitly pass ``--task embedding`` to run this model in embedding mode instead of text generation mode.
+    Since VLM2Vec has the same model architecture as Phi-3.5-Vision, we have to explicitly pass ``--task embed`` to run this model in embedding mode instead of text generation mode.

     The custom chat template is completely different from the original one for this model,